atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 ---
 One of the best ways to waste time on the internet is to make a Tik Tok account, game your algorithm, and delve into a subterranean network of shockingly-large absurd subcultures.
 Through this method, I have discovered countless--- white furry converts to Salafist Islam, plus-size theme park enthusiasts, Juche goths--- all of whom take themselves 100% seriously.
 Another feature of Tik Tok that lends itself to deep anthropological study is its status on the internet hierarchy.
 Twitter is where the internet's most intelligent and cultured (not a high bar, I know) tastemakers start discourse.
 This trickles down via reposts to other social medias (Reddit, Instagram) until it finally reaches the festering 99th-percentile slop pool that is Tik Tok.

 You've heard of incels before.
 The "involuntary celibates" came to public consciousness through the 2014 Isla Vista shootings, and its mainstream discussion reached a fever pitch during the first Trump administration, as people directed attention to a new demographic of lonely, angry white boys as the source of the world's hatred[^1].
 Since then, the most accessible incel forums have been deplatformed.
-"Incel" has become a generic insult for anyone in the manosphere, inc
+"Incel" has become a generic insult for anyone in the manosphere.

 [^1]: There was always an element of racial hatred in incel rhetoric.
 But this perception obfuscates the fact that a good portion of inceldom is non-white.
 The two most high-profile incel murderers, Elliot Rodger and Alek Minassian, were half-Asian and Armenian respectively.
+At least in Rodger's case,

 **The blackpill:  a primer**
 -